mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 Self-attenuation correction
 ---------------------------

-The self-attenuation is estimated using :ref:`PaalmanPingsMonteCarloCorrection <algm-PaalmanPingsMonteCarloCorrection>` and applied to data with :ref:`ApplyPaalmanPingsCorrection <algm-ApplyPaalmanPingsCorrection>`.
-The :ref:`PaalmanPingsMonteCarloCorrection <algm-PaalmanPingsMonteCarloCorrection>` algorithm requires multiple parameters of the sample and its environment, such as the geometry, density, and chemical composition to be defined.
+The self-attenuation is estimated using :ref:`PaalmanPingsMonteCarloAbsorption <algm-PaalmanPingsMonteCarloAbsorption>` and applied to data with :ref:`ApplyPaalmanPingsCorrection <algm-ApplyPaalmanPingsCorrection>`.
+The :ref:`PaalmanPingsMonteCarloAbsorption <algm-PaalmanPingsMonteCarloAbsorption>` algorithm requires multiple parameters of the sample and its environment, such as the geometry, density, and chemical composition to be defined.
 The communication of these parameters is done via `SampleAndEnvironmentProperties` property of the :ref:`PolDiffILLReduction <algm-PolDiffILLReduction>` algorithm.
 Below there are all the necessary keys that can and need to be defined for the sample self-attenuation to be properly corrected.